 The specialist contracting accountancy marketplace is very competitive.
-Although contractors often complain about the fees they pay each month, the price of a contractor accountant has not risen with inflation over the past decade.
+Although contractors often complain about the fees they pay each month, the price of a contractor accountant has not risen with inflation over the past decade or so.

 Some of the best-known providers charge £80 or so per month – which was considered a fairly normal rate in 2001.
 Naturally, fees do vary considerably between firms; you can pay as little as £65 to over £150 for a comprehensive monthly accounts service, although price is just one factor you should consider when choosing an accountant to handle your company’s affairs.

 Once again, due to the competitive nature of the industry (and also the technical expectations of its constituent members!), most leading accountants now offer heavy-duty online accounting systems for contractor clients, including the popular third-party software, FreeAgent.

 It is highly unlikely that you will find a more technologically advanced set of accountancy firms in any other industry.